build-on-aws/content/posts/what-are-javascript-engines/index.md

 ---
 title: What Are JavaScript Engines?
 description: Ever wonder what kind of technology underlies JavaScript, the language of the web?
-Learn about the history and evolution of the JavaScript's core.
+Learn about the history and evolution of JavaScript's core.
 tags:
     - JavaScript
     - foundational